 2019 is a great year for Star Wars fans, thanks to the release of Star Wars: The Rise of Skywalker and of course this latest game Star Wars Jedi: Fallen Order.
 Set at the height of the Empire’s power between Star Wars: Episode 3 and 4, the Fallen Order follows the young Padawan, Cal Kestis as he struggles to survive post-Order 66.
 Along your journey, you’ll be exploring and meeting a wide cast of characters across the Star Wars Universe.
 This includes a friendly droid BD-1 (because what’s a Star Wars game without a droid) and Cere a former Jedi Knight.

-The game looks absolutely cinematic and features some intense looking third-person lightsaber combat.
-Star Wars Jedi: Fallen Order is touted as being a melee centric game with “thoughtful combat”.
+The game looks absolutely cinematic and features some intense-looking third-person lightsaber combat.
+Star Wars Jedi: Fallen Order is touted as being a melee-centric game with “thoughtful combat”.
 You’ll be using a mix of your lightsaber as well as your Force abilities to create different melee combinations.
-Respawn has been interviewed saying that the combat will very similar to that of Sekiro.
+Respawn has been interviewed saying that the combat will be very similar to that of Sekiro.

 Jumanji: The Video Game by Funsolve – November 15th